Last updated on February 6th, 2024

 03. Easy Navigation

-A website should have user-friendly navigational components, meaning that these buttons help users take the desired action quickly.
+A website, whether built using a website maker or developer, should have user-friendly navigational components, meaning that these buttons help users take the desired action quickly.
 One such good website eliminates all the design barriers for maximum functionality.

 04. Compliant With All Technologies